 You have the power to build your own brand authority, especially after you understand, prioritize, and create social proof for your business.
 Social proof enables you to build influence and brand power.
-In today’s episode, I’m sharing what social proof offers and ways that you can build it in your business.
+In today’s episode, I’m sharing how to create social proof and what it offers to your business.

 Called to Both is brought to you by Joy Michelle, mom of two and multi-passionate entrepreneur who’s on a mission to help others find balance between the worlds of motherhood and business.
 Called to Both is the podcast for women who have big business ambitions and also want to be intentional and present moms.
 At Called to Both, we truly don’t believe you have to choose between these two worlds tugging at your heart You can be Called to Both.